(EDITOR’S NOTE: This story was updated on Dec. 8, 2018, to reflect recent events.)

 DL: It’s predicated on who’s available.
 We’ve had to change a lot.
 After the Dodgers left, we had the Blue Jays and the Mets out of default.
 They were both great to work with, but geographically it didn’t make sense.
 It’s important to have good young players coming through the system, but if it’s a regional team, if you’ve got your big-league club close enough where people can go watch games, that’s a plus.

-DL: We’re paring down the submissions.
-The Stars (pre-51s) was a great name.
+DL: The Stars (pre-51s) was a great name.
 The 51s name was never accepted to the level you hope it would be.
 It didn’t resonate and we took a lot of flak over the years.
 But with the new ballpark, it’s an opportunity to relaunch the team and the brand.

-DL: Several are not real appropriate, but there’s a lot of creative stuff.
+DL: Several (were) not real appropriate, but there’s a lot of creative stuff.

-LVN: What’s most important about picking a new name?
+LVN: (In choosing the Aviators), what was important about picking a new name?

 DL: We want to honor the history, be Vegas-centric.
 The Howard Hughes Corp. owns the team and Howard Hughes was such an iconic part of the history of Las Vegas.
-We want to think how we can work the Hughes name and the Hughes brand into it.
+We want to work the Hughes name and the Hughes brand into it.

-LVN: The name “Aviators” is reportedly the leading contender, but in honor of Hughes’ plane, the Spruce Goose, how about naming them the Las Vegas Spruce Geese?
+LVN: But in honor of Hughes’ plane, the Spruce Goose, how about naming them the Las Vegas Spruce Geese?

 DL: Ha!
 Actually, it’s been suggested — exactly that, in fact.
 But no.

 LVN: You’re right.
 That conjures the image of players waddling and squawking around the bases.
 We deserve something way cooler.